Sitting: The New Silent Killer

 - Use a pedometer or app on your phone to aim for the 10,000 recommended daily steps.
 This will help to add some motivation to move.

-- If you can use a sit/stand desk or ergonomic chair
+- Consider using a sit/stand desk or ergonomic chair for optimal comfort and support.

-- Fidget – tap your feet, squeeze a squidgy ball, do mobility exercises at your desk.
+- Fidget – tap your feet, squeeze a squidgy ball, and do mobility exercises at your desk.

 - Use a headset for telephone calls and walk around whilst on the call.